Reynolds Consumer Products (NASDAQ:REYN) Issues Q3 2022 Earnings Guidance

 Reynolds Consumer Products (NASDAQ:REYN – Get Rating) updated its third quarter 2022 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of $0.21-$0.25 for the period, compared to the consensus estimate of $0.43.
+The company provided EPS guidance of $0.21-$0.25 for the period, compared to the consensus EPS estimate of $0.43.
 The company issued revenue guidance of $977.40M-$1.01 billion, compared to the consensus revenue estimate of $1.03 billion.
 Reynolds Consumer Products also updated its FY 2022 guidance to $1.32-$1.43 EPS.

-A number of equities research analysts recently commented on REYN shares.
-Citigroup dropped their price objective on shares of Reynolds Consumer Products from $31.00 to $28.00 and set a neutral rating on the stock in a report on Monday, June 27th.
-Barclays decreased their price objective on Reynolds Consumer Products from $29.00 to $28.00 and set an equal weight rating on the stock in a report on Thursday, August 11th.
-One investment analyst has rated the stock with a sell rating, three have issued a hold rating and two have assigned a buy rating to the company.
-Based on data from MarketBeat, the stock has a consensus rating of Hold and an average target price of $31.67.
+A number of equities research analysts recently weighed in on the company.
+Citigroup dropped their price target on Reynolds Consumer Products from $31.00 to $28.00 and set a neutral rating for the company in a report on Monday, June 27th.
+Barclays lowered their target price on Reynolds Consumer Products from $29.00 to $28.00 and set an equal weight rating for the company in a research note on Thursday, August 11th.
+One investment analyst has rated the stock with a sell rating, three have assigned a hold rating and two have given a buy rating to the company’s stock.
+According to MarketBeat, Reynolds Consumer Products presently has an average rating of Hold and an average price target of $31.67.

-The business also recently announced a quarterly dividend, which will be paid on Wednesday, August 31st.
-Stockholders of record on Wednesday, August 17th will be issued a $0.23 dividend.
+The firm also recently declared a quarterly dividend, which will be paid on Wednesday, August 31st.
+Investors of record on Wednesday, August 17th will be given a $0.23 dividend.
 The ex-dividend date is Tuesday, August 16th.
-This represents a $0.92 dividend on an annualized basis and a dividend yield of 3.19%.
-Reynolds Consumer Products’s dividend payout ratio is presently 70.23%.
+This represents a $0.92 annualized dividend and a yield of 3.23%.
+Reynolds Consumer Products’s payout ratio is 70.23%.

-Large investors have recently bought and sold shares of the stock.
-Raymond James & Associates lifted its holdings in Reynolds Consumer Products by 7.1% during the first quarter.
-Raymond James & Associates now owns 64,637 shares of the company’s stock worth $1,896,000 after acquiring an additional 4,280 shares during the period.
-Federated Hermes Inc. bought a new position in Reynolds Consumer Products during the first quarter valued at about $1,779,000.
-Credit Suisse AG raised its position in Reynolds Consumer Products by 6.9% in the second quarter.
-Credit Suisse AG now owns 47,074 shares of the company’s stock worth $1,283,000 after acquiring an additional 3,059 shares during the period.
-Cubist Systematic Strategies LLC boosted its stake in Reynolds Consumer Products by 167.8% in the second quarter.
-Cubist Systematic Strategies LLC now owns 24,371 shares of the company’s stock valued at $665,000 after acquiring an additional 15,271 shares during the last quarter.
-Finally, Eaton Vance Management purchased a new position in Reynolds Consumer Products in the first quarter valued at about $461,000.
-27.33% of the stock is currently owned by institutional investors.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in REYN.
+Raymond James & Associates boosted its holdings in Reynolds Consumer Products by 7.1% in the 1st quarter.
+Raymond James & Associates now owns 64,637 shares of the company’s stock valued at $1,896,000 after purchasing an additional 4,280 shares during the period.
+Federated Hermes Inc. bought a new stake in Reynolds Consumer Products in the first quarter worth $1,779,000.
+Credit Suisse AG lifted its stake in Reynolds Consumer Products by 6.9% in the second quarter.
+Credit Suisse AG now owns 47,074 shares of the company’s stock worth $1,283,000 after purchasing an additional 3,059 shares during the last quarter.
+Cubist Systematic Strategies LLC lifted its stake in Reynolds Consumer Products by 167.8% in the second quarter.
+Cubist Systematic Strategies LLC now owns 24,371 shares of the company’s stock worth $665,000 after purchasing an additional 15,271 shares during the last quarter.
+Finally, Eaton Vance Management bought a new stake in Reynolds Consumer Products in the first quarter worth $461,000.
+Hedge funds and other institutional investors own 27.33% of the company’s stock.

 Reynolds Consumer Products Company Profile